Lancashire Fringe Festival

-The festival will bring a series of theatre, spoken word and street performances to the city – with most shows free to attend.
+The festival brought a series of theatre, spoken word and street performances to the city – with all but one show free to attend.

 We want as many people as possible to experience live performance in its many forms – and feel inspired by what they see.